Back2-Couple Dances

 A2:Second man set to partner; two-hand turn her half-way.
 Cross right shoulder with first lady, the other two cross right shoulder; all four single file clockwise half-way.
 All set to opposite.
 Ones half figure eight through the twos [home].

 B1:All back-to-back partner.
-Starting with partner, three changes of a circular hey without hands (2 steps per change); gypsy left with opposite (6 steps).
+Starting with partner, three changes without hands (2 steps per change); gypsy left with opposite (6 steps).
 Left-hand star.
 Cross left with opposite and turn left to face opposite (4 steps) [home].

 B2:All back-to-back left shoulder with opposite.
 Starting left shoulder with opposite, three changes; gypsy right with partner.
 Right-hand star.
 Cross right with partner and turn right to face partner [home].